 8. Use In-Flight Entertainment Strategically

-When you're flying, airlines try to keep you entertained, so striking a balance between fun stuff and getting some rest is important.
+When you're flying, airlines try to keep you entertained.
+So striking a balance between fun stuff and getting some rest is key.

-For movies and TV, think easy and lighthearted.
-Comedies or something not too intense are great for chilling out.
-Save the heavy dramas or thrillers for when you're on the ground.
-The goal is to relax, not get wrapped up in a complicated story when you should be resting.
+For movies and TV, pick easy and lighthearted options.
+Comedies or shows that aren't too intense work well for chilling out.
+Save heavy dramas or thrillers for when you're on the ground.
+The goal is to relax.
+You don't want to get wrapped up in a complicated story when you should rest.

-If you're not in the mood for screens, audio can be a lifesaver.
-Audiobooks are a good option.
-Podcasts are another great way to pass the time.
-There are podcasts on just about any topic you can think of.
-Guided meditations can also help you relax and maybe even catch some sleep.
+If you're not in the mood for screens, audio can save the day.
+Audiobooks make a solid choice.
+Podcasts offer another great way to pass the time.
+You can find podcasts on just about any topic.
+Guided meditations can help you relax too.
+They might even let you catch some sleep.

-The point is to be careful about what you're consuming.
-A mix of entertainment and rest will help the flight go by faster.
+The point is to choose wisely what you consume.
+A mix of entertainment and rest makes the flight fly by.

 9. Practice Good Hygiene in the Air

-One of the easiest and best things you can do is wash your hands often.
-If soap and water aren't an option, hand sanitizer works great, too.
-Keep a small bottle handy in your bag for easy access.
-Think about it – you're touching surfaces that many others have touched, so keeping your hands clean is a simple way to keep those germs at bay.
+One of the easiest steps is to wash your hands often.
+If soap and water are not available, hand sanitizer works well too.
+Keep a small bottle in your bag for quick use.
+You touch surfaces that others have handled.
+Clean hands help keep germs away.

 10. Mental Comfort: Stay Positive and Relaxed